Enoxh/jSStrap/README.md

 <p>Open index.php in your browser and everything should be identical to jsstart.com.</p>

   <p>Objective: Ideally I would like to simply offer an easy way to find code snippets.
 But I would love to see this grow into a large database of global code that people could contribute to.
 If you would like to work on this project or contribute code please contact me.
 On Twitter I am @Enoxh. </p>

+<p>This is currently just a personal project I created to manage my code.
+It needs a fair amount of work to realize it's full potential.</p>